PauloVLB/CS50x/README.md

 ## Week 2
 Knowing about arrays and stuf.
 The problems were about cryptography and arrays.
 Also learn about command line arguments in C (argc and argv)

+# Week 3
+Alogrithms.
+Some vote problems.
+And learn the notation "O, Omega and Teta" Ex: O(n), O(n^2)